Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 ## Known Bugs

 ## Fixed Bugs
+- Issue: When using Stripe and sending test webhooks I always received an error with the payment_intent.succeeded option: Test webhook error: 500.
+    - Fix: It turned out that it worked on my page so the tutor mentioned that the most important thing is that it worked on my page but I still wonder why I keep receiving the error.
 - Issue: Getting the NoReverseMatch error.
 I got this one several times.
     - Fix: In my case I had to either adapt the url in the path itself or the link to the url in the template and I used this [stackoverflow page](https://stackoverflow.com/questions/38390177/what-is-a-noreversematch-error-and-how-do-i-fix-it) to help me.
 - Issue: I could not get rid of the following error: A field with precision 1, scale  must round to an absolute value less than 1.
 This was after I changed the decimal places for the rating to 1 in the review model.